Scoop has an Ethical Paywall

 Roddy Doyle's Grim and Gritty 'Rosie'

 Although Rosie was completed over two years ago, it has only just arrived in New Zealand, but it's been well worth the wait.
-A grim and gritty fable that covers thirty-six hours in the life of one unfortunate Northern Irish family, it was funded by the Irish Film Board and is producer Roddy Doyle's first original screenplay in over eighteen years.
-Its tone of intensely gritty, neo-social realism is reminiscent of both Ken Loach's I, Daniel Blake, and Locke, which similarly managed to hold an audience's attention without ever leaving the inside of a car.
-It's the sort of movie that would have been termed a 'kitchen sink drama' if they had a kitchen to call their own, rather than surviving on greasy chips, ketchup and vinegar.
+An intensely grim and gritty fable that covers thirty-six hours in the life of one unfortunate Northern Irish family, it was funded by the Irish Film Board and is producer Roddy Doyle's first original screenplay in over eighteen years.
+Its unrelenting tone of neo-social realism is reminiscent of both Ken Loach's I, Daniel Blake, and Locke, which similarly managed to hold an audience's attention without ever leaving the inside of a car.
+It's the sort of movie that would have been termed a 'kitchen sink drama' if they had a kitchen to call their own, rather than surviving on greasy chips, ketchup, and vinegar.

 Rosie's partner John Paul (Moe Dunford) works in a restaurant kitchen.
 Until their landlord decided to sell up, they were all living a happy and socially responsible existence in a rented house in North Dublin.
 While John Paul washes dishes, Rosie drops the kids off at school and spends her days looking for somewhere else to rent.
 But prices have become unaffordable and during their increasingly panicked search for a new place to call home, they find themselves having to beg social services for interim overnight placements in hotel rooms, a different place each time.
 They constantly struggle to 'keep up appearances,' while the possibility of having to sleep in the car gets ever closer.
 Rosie cannot bring the family to stay with her widowed mother for personal reasons that are briefly hinted at and the strain of not admitting to their friends or their children’s teachers what is happening is almost unbearable.